Integrity and

 2 Organized sports feature and compare particular athletic, learning and

-cooperating abilities of different people, and the featured skills are
+cooperating abilities of all of the players and the featured skills are tested

 Organized

-sports are promoted as beneficial for developing physical fitness, fairness and good character in those who compete and for developing good social
+sports are promoted as beneficial for developing physical fitness, fairness and good character in those who compete and for developing fairness and

-conduct in those who follow the sports by attending the games or watching the
+good character in those who follow the sports by attending the games or who

-games on broadcast media.
-Wearing sport clothing or a symbol of sport is a sign
+watch the games on broadcast media.
+Wearing sport clothing or a symbol of sport

 The popularity